-- So far, there is nothing really new here. - But it is only a small step to a much better representation of the world. - In a non-deterministic environment, we don't have a simple transition function. - Instead an action can lead to one of a number of states. - When we can tell which state we are in, then we have a Markov decision process (MDP)
+- So far, there is nothing really new here. - But it is only a small step to a much better representation. - In a non-deterministic environment, we don't have a simple transition function. - Instead an action can lead to one of a number of states. - When we can tell which state we are in, then we have a Markov decision process (MDP)

-- This is a simple approach that uses little (and constant) memory. - It can be easily adapted to give a closed-loop version: - Instead of s^{a} being the state we expect to get, make it the one we observe. - Like any depth first approach, it isn't optimal. - It might not even find solutions. - (But we know how to use learning to ensure that it gets better over time).
+- This is a simple approach that uses little (and constant) memory. - It can be easily adapted to give a version that we evaluate in real time. - Instead of s_a being the state we expect to get, make it the one we observe. - Like any depth first approach, it isn't optimal. - It might not even find solutions. - (But from the last class we know how to use learning to ensure that it gets better over time).

-- An MDP has the following formal model: - a state space S; - a set of actions, $A(s) \subseteq A$, applicable in each state $s \in S$; - transition probabilities $\Pr_a(s'|s)$ for $s, s' \in S$ and $a \in A$; - action costs c(a, s) > 0; and - a set of goal states $G \subseteq S$ - Thus for each state we have a set of actions we can apply, and these take us to other states with some probability. - We don't know which state we will end up in, but we know which one we are in after the action (we have full observability).
+- An MDP has the following formal model: - a state space S; - a set of actions, $A(s) \subseteq A$, applicable in each state $s \in S$; - transition probabilities $Pr_a(s'|s)$ for $s, s' \in S$ and $a \in A$; - action costs c(a, s) > 0; and - a set of goal states $G \subseteq S$ - Thus for each state we have a set of actions we can apply, and these take us to other states with some probability. - We don't know which state we will end up in, but we know which one we are in after the action (we have full observability).